J-Scriptware/zenith-zpm/README.md

 To run a ZPM script using Zenith: `java Zpm prog.zpm`

 ## Academic Integrity Warning
 Please note that Zenith was created as part of a coursework requirement for CSE465.
-While this project is publicly shared for educational and demonstrative purposes, I strongly advise against using it, or any part of it, for academic submissions by other students.
-Submitting this work as your own would not only violate academic honesty policies but also undermine your learning process.
-I would encourage you to use Zenith as a learning tool, not as a shortcut.
-Prioritize personal effort and original work to achieve genuine academic growth and success.
+While this project is publicly shared for educational and demonstrative purposes, I strongly advise against copying it, or any part of it, for academic submissions by other students